nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing/how-to-debug-a-test-run-with-maven.md

     The test will wait for Eclipse to connect.

-2. Open the _Debug_ Configuration of Eclipse and set up a remote application on port 5005\.
-Run the configuration, the test will resume.
+2. Open the **Debug Configuration** in Eclipse and set up a remote application on port 5005\.
+Run the configuration.
+The test will resume.
 You can use break points and all the usual features of Eclipse debugging.

-More goodies and information are available on the [maven-surefire-plugin page](http://maven.apache.org/plugins/maven-surefire-plugin/index.html).
+More information is available on the [maven-surefire-plugin page](http://maven.apache.org/plugins/maven-surefire-plugin/index.html).

 &nbsp;